harness/developer-hub/docs/continuous-integration/development-guides/mlops/mlops-sagemaker.md

 ### Sample training scripts

-The following Python scripts provide simplified examples of how you might use SageMaker to train a Scikit-learn model for a task like credit card approval predictions.
+The following Python scripts provide simplified examples of how you might use SageMaker and Scikit-learn to train a model for a task like credit card approval predictions.

 These examples assume the following: